gifale95/BERG/source/contribution.rst

 * **Models tained for different stimulus types** (e.g., videos, language, audio, multimodal).
 * **Improvements to the codebase** or documentation.

-Adding Your Model to NEST
+Add Your Model to NEST
 ------------------------

 NEST provides a standardized framework for integrating new models.
 To add your model: